 Alternative Class Formats and Technologies

-Compass classes have historically been offered as experiential, in-person classes.
-In response to changing conditions and the increased demand for flexible scheduling and online classes, starting in the Fall of 2020, Compass is offering some classes in alternative class formats and incorporating new technologies for distance learning.
+Compass classes are predominantly experiential, in-person classes.
+In response to changing conditions and the increased demand for flexible scheduling and online classes, Compass offers several high school electives through distance learning.
 Read below for what some of the these options entail:

 ONLINE ONLY: Online classes are offered as synchronous (real time) instruction in an online, virtual classroom*.
 Online classes are planned and scheduled at specific days and times to remain online throughout the semester or year.
 Some classes may use recordings for missed classes, while others may not offer recordings.

 HYBRID: A hybrid class is taught in a blended format with some class meetings in person and some class meetings taught as synchronous instruction in an online classroom.
 Read each hybrid class description to see which day(s) of the week are taught using which method.

 VIRTUAL CLASSROOMS*: Virtual classrooms are web-based collaboration platforms for online instruction which enable teachers to appear in real-time on the laptop, tablet, or phone screen of their students.
 Many systems are available with features that allow students to speak aloud (or not), appear on camera (or not), and chat via typing with the instructor and/or other students.
 Some platforms incorporate an online whiteboard, breakout rooms, screen sharing, and media sharing.
 Each instructor will establish virtual classroom rules and expectations for students.